CV overview

 She has delivered lectures in Spain and abroad (e.g., United States, United Kingdom, France, Italy, Belgium, Colombia, Mexico, Morocco, Argentina, Algeria) and lectured in foreign universities (University of Toluca, Mexico; University of Nantes, France; National University of Tres de Febrero in Buenos Aires, Argentina; Universidad degli Studi di Pisa, Italy; University of Havana, Cuba; University of Cartagena de Indias, Colombia).
 She has undertaken various international research stays lasting more than a month (the most recent one at Università di Roma Tor Vergata, 2024).

-To date, she has supervised fifteen PhD theses on various subjects that mainly involve architecture and women, domestic and religious architecture in the late Middle Ages and early modern times and gender and peace.
-She has been the coordinator of several grants for the training of research faculty – seven so far – and also student research collaboration grants.
+To date, she has supervised sixteen PhD theses on various subjects that mainly involve architecture and women, domestic and religious architecture in the late Middle Ages and early modern times and gender and peace.
+She has been the coordinator of several grants for the training of research faculty – nine so far – and also student research collaboration grants.
 She has supervised over fifty dissertations and Master’s theses and more than twenty undergraduate theses.